A Conic Model for Electrolyzer Scheduling: On the Exactness of the Conic Relaxation

+Intuitively, when power prices are negative, it is most profitable to increase the power consumption of the electrolyzer as much as possible.
+If the corresponding hydrogen production exceeds the maximum total demand level, it is wasted without additional cost.
+The wasted hydrogen production equals the difference between points $\mathrm{H2}$ and $\mathrm{H3}$ in Figure~\ref{fig:3models}.
+Due to the opportunity cost related to the negative power prices, this is more profitable than reducing the power consumption to $\mathrm{H4}$.
 While Theorem~\ref{Theorem_3} states that relaxation~\eqref{eq:DA_hydrogen_prod_SOC} is inexact when it is economically most profitable for the hybrid power plant, the necessary conditions are hardly met in practice.
-We demonstrate this based on a realistic case study in Section~\ref{sec:results} and argue that the relaxation~\eqref{eq:DA_hydrogen_prod_SOC} is exact under prevalent operating conditions.
+We demonstrate this based on a realistic case study in Section~\ref{sec:results}.
 Note that the theorems stated here, including Theorem~\ref{Theorem_3}, extend to the case where the electrolyzer is allowed to buy electricity from the grid and wind spillage is allowed.

 The necessary condition for inexactness of relaxation~\eqref{eq:DA_hydrogen_prod_SOC} stated in Theorem~\ref{Theorem_3} can be checked a priori.
-For each sub-period $n$, one can evaluate in advance if the total maximum possible hydrogen production during hours with non-positive prices is greater than or equal to the maximum demand, i.e.,
+For each sub-period $n$, one can evaluate in advance if the total maximum possible hydrogen production during hours with nonpositive prices is greater than or equal to the maximum demand, i.e.,

-where $\overline{P}_{t} = \min\{W_t, P^{\mathrm{max}}\} \ \forall t \in \mathcal{T}$.
+where $\overline{P}_{t} = \min\{W_t, P^{\mathrm{max}}\}, \ \forall t \in \mathcal{T}$.
 It follows from Theorem~\eqref{Theorem_3} that if condition~\eqref{eq:cc} is not fulfilled, then the relaxation is exact.
 The converse is not necessarily true.
 If the relaxation~\eqref{eq:DA_hydrogen_prod_SOC} is inexact, model $\rm{HYP}$-$\rm{SOC}$ may obtain a solution like $\mathrm{H3}$ in Figure~\ref{fig:3models}.
-In those cases, the corresponding relaxation error can be substantially reduced by including a linear underestimator to the hydrogen production curve.
-Additionally, an exact solution can be restored a posteriori as, e.g., shown in \cite{Venzke2020} in the context of AC optimal power flow.
-We leave this for future research. \sectionspace
+This might include a sub-optimal solution for the binary variables related to the operational states of the electrolyzer.

+In cases where it cannot be guaranteed a priori by using the heuristic in \eqref{eq:cc} that the relaxation gap will be zero, the feasible region should be tightened.
+One option is to enforce a linear underestimator \citep{Taylor2021} to the chosen model of the hydrogen production curve.
+For model $\rm{HYP}$-$\rm{SOC}$, this can be done by adding the following constraint:

+where coefficients $Q_0$ and $Q_1$ can be derived from a linear interpolation of the points corresponding to the minimum and maximum power consumption.
+The linear underestimator~\eqref{eq:DA_linear_underestimator_SOC} substantially reduces the feasible region of model $\rm{HYP}$-$\rm{SOC}$, as shown in Figure~\eqref{fig:linear_underestimator}.

+In the case considered here, the theoretical magnitude of the relaxation gap for a single time step is reduced from around 17.55 kg/h to 0.7 kg/h.